Light Years (Kylie Minogue album): Promotion

+Live performances and tour

 Shortly after signing with Parlophone, Minogue and Baker released an elaborate art book titled Kylie.
 The photography-only book celebrates fan memorabilia, commentary, and Minogue's life.
 The book contains a nude sketch of Minogue, and several celebrities such as Elle MacPherson, fashion designer Vivienne Westwood, actor Barry Humphries, and singer Boy George.
 Minogue appeared on the controversial cover of the June issue of GQ shot by Terry Richardson, wearing a white tennis dress showing her naked bottom with the banner "Kylie: At Your Service".

 Minogue did an extensive promotion campaign for the album, appearing on various television programs and at music festivals.
 On 17 June 2000, before the album's release, Minogue appeared specially at London's G-A-Y nightclub where she performed several songs, including "Spinning Around", "Better the Devil You Know" and "Step Back in Time".
 In July, she performed at Party in the Park in Hyde Park and Mardi Gras London in Finsbury Park.
 Wearing a pink showgirl costume, she performed ABBA's "Dancing Queen" (1976) and "On a Night Like This" to an audience of 100,000 people at the 2000 Sydney Olympics closing ceremony in October.
 Later that month, she sang "Waltzing Matilda", "Celebration" (1992), and "Spinning Around" at the 2000 Summer Paralympics opening ceremony.

-Minogue promoted the album with her sixth concert tour, called On a Night Like This Tour.
+Minogue promoted the album with her sixth concert tour, On a Night Like This.
 She performed in Europe in March 2001, before visiting Australia in April and May.
 Broadway shows and the musicals of the 1930s inspired the tour's style.
 In the United Kingdom, the tour sold 140,000 tickets in one weekend.
 In Australia, Minogue played a record-breaking nine concerts at the Sydney Entertainment Centre, beating the previous record held by AC/DC for the most dates performed at the venue in a single tour.
 It was the biggest tour by a solo artist in the country, grossing U.S. $5 million from sales of 200,000 tickets.
 Minogue's concert on 11 May 2001 was filmed and released on home video under the title Live in Sydney.